renovatebot/renovate/lib/modules/datasource/python-version/readme.md

 This datasource returns Python releases from the [python.org API](https://www.python.org/api/v2/downloads/release/).

-It also fetches deprecated versions from [Endoflife Date Datasource](/modules/datasource/endoflife-date/)
+It also fetches deprecated versions from the [Endoflife Date datasource](/modules/datasource/endoflife-date/).

 Because Renovate depends on [`containerbase/python-prebuild`](https://github.com/containerbase/python-prebuild/releases) it will also fetch releases from the GitHub API.